You did not actually prepare any sonic energy spells

 - Every technique in Pokémon has a set amount of PP that determines how many times a Pokémon can use it.
 The only exception is Struggle, the default attack every Pokémon knows but can only use after all other moves have been exhausted, and the user experiences recoil damage when its used.

-Arguably, this only applies to a Pokemon's battle capabilities, at least if the Pokedex is to be believed: For example, if a Pokemon that is known for being able to power entire cities was held to this trope, rolling blackouts must be painfully frequent.
+This only applies to a Pokemon's battle capabilities, at least if the Pokedex is to be believed: For example, if a Pokemon that is known for being able to power entire cities was held to this trope, rolling blackouts must be painfully frequent.
 Or the people running the power plants simply use elixirs and/or Pokemon centers to restore PP. The better example is the HM instance.

 Indeed, even if a Pokemon's PP for an HM move such as Fly is exhausted, it can still be used outside of battle.
 This is also true, somehow, if the Pokemon has fainted.
 In the original Japanese, "fainted" was "unable to battle", a phrase that doesn't necessarily imply unconsciousness.
 They changed the term in the English release because of the character limit.